mpenet/alia/README.md

 `[cc.qbits/alia-all "3.1.0"]`

 This would include all the codec extensions and extra libraries.
-You can also pick and choose what you need from alia's [libs](https://github.com/mpenet/alia/tree/libs) you need.:
+You can also pick and choose what you need from alia's [libs](https://github.com/mpenet/alia/tree/libs).

 * [cc.qbits/alia](https://github.com/mpenet/alia/tree/libs/alia) This
   is the main module with all the basic alia functions (required).